pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 We have to provide instructions for the person operating the check-in at our event in the "Check-in text" field.
 Our instructions say: `Check for student ID/member ID`.
 We will then click the :btn:Save: button.

-### Speaker ticket

-Next, we are going to create a speaker ticket that is free, but which is only available through a voucher.
-In order to do so, we will navigate back to the products page :navpath:Event → Products → Products:.
-We will then click the :btn-icon:fa3-copy:: clone button next to the standard ticket in order to clone it.
-We will name the new ticket `Speaker ticket`, provide a translation, and change the "Default price" to €0.00, leave the other options on this page unchanged and click the :btn:Save and continue with more settings: button.

-We will switch to the :btn:Availability: tab and check the box next to the option "This product can only be bought using a voucher" about halfway down the page.
-There is a toggle next to that option with an eye and an information symbol: :btn-icon:fa3-eye-slash:: :btn-icon:fa3-info::.
-We are going to set that toggle to :btn-icon:fa3-eye-slash:: with the tooltip "Hide product if unavailable".
-This means that the shop will only display the ticket to people who hold a corresponding voucher.
-Once we have set the checkbox and toggle, we will click the :btn:Save: button.

-Our plan is to send voucher codes to our invited speakers which will grant them access to this specialized type of ticket.
-For more information on vouchers, see [vouchers](../../guides/vouchers.md).

 ### Product with variants